-The establishment of a new fleet does not in itself allow the applicant to ignore previous mileage history and file the application using estimated mileage.
+The establishment of a new fleet does not in itself allow the applicant to ignore previous mileage history and file the application the AVDC.
 When a vehicle(s) was leased to another apportioned carrier and that vehicle(s) is now seeking to establish a fleet, actual distance accrued during the reporting period should be used to establish the new fleet.

-If you have questions regarding whether you should be filing actual or estimated mileage on your application, contact us.
+If you have questions regarding whether you should be filing actual or using the AVDC on your application, contact us.
 We realize there may be exceptions to the general rules described above.
 These exceptions will be scrutinized on a case-by-case basis.

-Estimated Distance Chart (EDC): This chart was established by dividing the total miles in each jurisdiction, as reported by all Nebraska-based carriers reporting actual miles, by the total number of power units registered with that jurisdiction.
+Average Per Vehicle Distance Chart (AVDC): This chart was established by dividing the total miles in each jurisdiction, as reported by all Nebraska-based carriers reporting actual miles, by the total number of power units registered with that jurisdiction.
 The result is the average distance per unit.
-When a carrier is unable to provide documented estimates for jurisdictions where there is no mileage history to report, the estimates will be determined by using the average distance from the chart times the number of units in your fleet.
-For example:
+When a carrier has no actual distance to report, the AVDC must be used and fees paid to all 59 jurisdictions.

 Nebraska will issue temporary registration authority for a vehicle(s) to be added to an established fleet for a period of forty-five (45) days while apportioned registration is being processed.
 The carrier must be in good standing with the Department to be eligible for temporary authority.
 Temporary authority can be obtained from Motor Carrier Services 402-471-4435.

 One temporary per unit will be issued at no fee.
 Temporary authorization will be faxed directly to a fax machine or will be mailed directly to the carrier upon request.